Lightsaber making at Savi’s Workshop

 How to book a lightsaber build time

-In order to make a lightsaber at Savi’s Workshop in Galaxy’s Edge, you need to first make a same-day reservation through the Disneyland app or Disneyland website.
-These open up at 7am each day, allowing you to book a specific return time.
+In order to make a lightsaber at Savi’s Workshop in Galaxy’s Edge, you need to first make a reservation through the Disneyland app or Disneyland website.
+These reservations currently open 14 days in advance, but Disney is going to open these up 60 days in advance very soon!
 In order to book your return time, you MUST pay in full in advance.
 Lightsabers are $199 plus tax, and no AP or CM discounts apply.

 Also note — there are no cancellations or refunds, so make sure that you can actually attend the return time that you book, otherwise you’ll be out about $215 with no fancy lightsaber to show for it.